One of the best advice that Joe Salazar has ever given me is to not look at the crowd.

 So, I just try not to look at the crowd.
 I don't WANT to know who is watching.
 It just gets me thinking too much.
 JUST LIKE Joe said.

 So, if you see my not turning around, or you try to get my attention and I don't respond while I'm in a match, that is why.
-I'm trying to focus all my might, mind, and energy on the playing this already mental game.
+I'm trying to focus all my might, mind, and energy looking at the floor and on the playing this already mental game.